ammargit93/Vilo/README.md

-# Vilo: A Lightweight Version Control CLI Tool
+# Vilo: A Lightweight backup CLI Tool

-`vilo` is a simple version control system written in Go, designed to handle file versioning, encryption, and compression using AES and Gzip.
+`vilo` is a simple version control and backup system written in Go, designed to handle file versioning, encryption, and compression using AES and Gzip.
 ---

 ## Features